 As she stood on the ship’s deck, the wind tugged at her hair, pulling it free from the combs and pins that tried to keep rebellious strands in place.
 She viewed the harbor and the lands before her.
 The beating of her heart quickened as she thought about the strange new life that waited for her.
 She could hardly imagine what secrets this new land presented; where would she live?
 What would her new life offer?
 Mostly, she wondered about her future husband, and her bewilderment consumed her.

-As French colonists settled in the New World, the need arose to populate and expand those colonies.
-Since few women lived in the frontier, landowners and private recruiters sent for unmarried woman from France in order to bring them to the colonies and marry the settlers who lived in the new frontier.
-Still it was not enough to help populate this new land.
+As French colonists settled in the New World, the French explorers, fur traders, soldiers, and missionaries came to this new land.
+The men built a fort from the wilderness on the banks of the Saint Lawrence River.
+However, the focus remained on the men, so a gender imbalance arose.
+Since few women lived in the frontier, landowners and private recruiters sent for unmarried women from France to bring them to the colonies and marry the settlers who lived in the new frontier.
+Still, it was not enough to help populate this new land.

 The woman came from different walks of life.
 Some were educated and came from good families who fell on hard times.
 Others were orphans trained for the life of a housekeeper.
 Some were poor; others came from the country.
 Some wanted a new life.
-All were unmarried; and all had a common task: find a husband, establish homes, procreate, and settle into this new land.
-The king sent them on their voyage with settlement expenses and a dowry to set up their homes in New France.
+All were unmarried, and all had a common task: find a husband, establish homes, procreate, and settle into this new land.
+So the king sent them on their voyage with settlement expenses and a dowry to set up their homes in New France.

 For my grandmeres: Madeleine Chrétien, Claude Damise, Marie Deshays, Jeanne, Fressel, Jeanne Faucheaux, Marie-Anne Lagou, Francoise Moisan, Marguerite Peuvrier, Catherine Pillard, Claud Prat, and Jeanne Toussaint